 - Preheat oven to 350 degrees.

-- In a small bowl combine brown sugar, flour and cinnamon.
-Cut butter into small pieces and place over flour mixture.
-With a fork blend butter into mixture until it resembles small crumbs ; sprinkle over bread in pan.
-Cover and bake for 20 minutes.
-Uncover and bake for another 20-25 minutes or until golden brown and cooked through.
+- Cover with foil and bake for 20 minutes.
+Uncover and bake for another 25-35 minutes or until golden brown and cooked through.
 To check, shake the casserole.
-If it wiggles a lot it's not done.
+If it wiggles a lot it’s not done.
 Continue to bake until it cooked through completely.

-To crust up a fresh bread loaf: Let bread sit out for several hours or toast cubed bread in oven on a low temperature around 200 for approximately 10-15 minutes.
+To crust up a fresh bread loaf: Let the bread sit out for several hours or toast cubed bread in the oven at a low temperature around 200 degrees for approximately 10-15 minutes.

-This recipe has turned out well with refrigerating for several hours or baking immediately.
+This has turned out well with refrigerating for several hours, overnight or baking immediately.

-Feel free to cut back on the sugar.
+Feel free to cut back on the amount ofsugar.
 I have made it successfully by cutting the sugar in half and no one seems to notice.
-Make to your preference.
+Make it to your preference of taste and sugar intake.

 This post contains affiliate links for products I use and/or recommend.